A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Basic Equations for Viscoelastic Problems

 where $\mathbf{F}_a$ is the mechanical deformation tensor and $\mathbf{F}_g$ is the growth tensor.
 The growth tensor is always written as $\mathbf{F}_g=g_i\mathbf{I}$, where $g_i$ is the growth ratio.
 The growth rate is determined by the stress state \cite{Huang.2024, Lin.2025}, i.e.,

-where $\mathbf{b}^g = b^g_{i}\mathbf{I}$ is the biochemical force vector driving growth \cite{Buskohl.2014}, and $k$ is a constant modulating the influence of the stress on growth.
-For viscoelastic tissues, the stress $\sigma$ is obtained by Eq. (\ref{eq:sigma}), based on the deformation gradient tensor $\mathbf{F}_a$, which evolves and relaxes over time.
+where $\mathbf{b}^g = b^g_{i}\mathbf{I}$ is the biochemical forces driving growth \cite{Buskohl.2014}, and $k$ is a constant to regulate the stress effect on growth.
+For viscoelastic tissues, the stress $\sigma$ is obtained by Eq. (\ref{eq:sigma}) using deformation gradient tensor $\mathbf{F}_a$, which can relax as time goes.
 Stress relaxation slows residual stress accumulation, leading to increased growth rates \cite{Lin.2025}.

 A critical consequence of the differential or constrained growth described by the growth tensor $\mathbf{F}_g$, coupled with the viscoelastic response, is the generation of internal residual stresses \cite{Erlich.2024, Lin.2025}.
 When growth is non-uniform (e.g., faster surface growth relative to the bulk) or spatially constrained, significant compressive stresses can accumulate within the tissue over time.
 If these growth-induced compressive stresses reach a critical threshold, the initial configuration of the tissue may lose stability, leading to a buckling event \cite{Li.2011,Huang.2024}.
 This mechanical instability provides a fundamental mechanism for morphogenesis, driving the spontaneous formation of complex patterns such as wrinkles, folds, or creases observed during development and other biological processes.